Job

 can look into going into government-sponsored programs like the

-SEA Program provided by the Department of Labor, which is self-employment
+SEA Program provided by the Department of Labor, which if not changed is self-employment

 assistance with unemployment benefits continued as long as one is